 Kansas City IS the City of Fountains, so naturally, there is a Fountain Day celebration showcasing the city’s prized gems.

-Today, the City of Fountains Foundation takes pride in taking care of existing fountains and purposefully building new ones.
-Once April comes, all of the publicly-operated fountains get groomed for the Fountain Day celebration.
+Today, the City of Fountains Foundation takes pride in caring for existing fountains and purposefully building new ones.
+Once April comes, all of the publicly operated fountains get groomed for the Fountain Day celebration.

 17. Visit SEA Life Kansas City Aquarium